Roger Scruton: Tobacco company funding

 Scruton was criticized in 2002 for having written articles about smoking without disclosing that he was receiving a regular fee from Japan Tobacco International (JTI, formerly R. J. Reynolds).
 In 1999 he and his wife – as part of their consultancy work for Horsell's Farm Enterprises – began producing a quarterly briefing paper, The Risk of Freedom Briefing (1999–2007), about the state's control of risk.
 Distributed to journalists, the paper included discussions about drugs, alcohol and tobacco, and was sponsored by JTI.
 Scruton wrote several articles in defence of smoking around this time, including one in 1998 for The Times, three for the Wall Street Journal (two in 1998 and one in 2000), one for City Journal in 2001, and a 65-page pamphlet for the Institute of Economic Affairs, WHO, What, and Why: Trans-national Government, Legitimacy and the World Health Organisation (2000).
 The latter criticized the World Health Organization's campaign against smoking, arguing that transnational bodies should not seek to influence domestic legislation because they are not answerable to the electorate.

-The Guardian reported in 2002 that Scruton had been writing about these issues while failing to disclose that he was receiving £54,000 a year from JTI.
+In 2002, The Guardian reported Scruton was writing about these issues while failing to disclose that he was receiving £54,000 a year from JTI.
 The payments came to light when a September 2001 email from the Scrutons to JTI was leaked to The Guardian.
 Signed by Scruton's wife, the email asked the company to increase their £4,500 monthly fee to £5,500, in exchange for which Scruton would "aim to place an article every two months" in the Wall Street Journal, Times, Telegraph, Spectator, Financial Times, Economist, Independent, or New Statesman.
-Scruton, who said the email had been stolen, replied that he had never concealed his connection with JTI.
+Scruton, who said the email was stolen, replied that he had never concealed his connection with JTI.
 In response to The Guardian article, the Financial Times ended his contract as a columnist, The Wall Street Journal suspended his contributions, and the Institute for Economic Affairs said it would introduce an author-declaration policy.
 Chatto & Windus withdrew from negotiations for a book, and Birkbeck removed his visiting-professor privileges.